daylinmorgan/clonmapper/md/introduction.md

 Expression of sfGFP will occur only in cells that are producing the matching sgRNA barcode, allowing precise identification and FACS isolation of cells from lineages of interest.

+This protocol was originally developed by Aziz Al'Khafaji in the Brock Lab at the University of Texas at Austin.
+It was written and published in [Methods in Molecular Biology](https://doi.org/10.1007/978-1-0716-1811-0_8) by Andrea Gardner and Daylin Morgan.
+This version has been updated with the Brock Lab's current best practices.